CronoX1/Host-Discovery/README.md

 # Notes

-In Linux, the script can discover all the hosts in under a minute and a half, in Windows unfortunatly takes atleast 15 min, still in development to improve this, if someone knows how to do it, please, let me know!!
+In Linux, the script can discover all the hosts in under a minute and a half, in Windows unfortunatly takes up to 15 min., still in development to improve this, if someone knows how to do it, please, let me know!!